gurugio/lowlevelprogramming-university/README.md

   * The Design of the UNIX Operating System
   * Operating Systems: Internals and Design Principles by William Stallings

 There is infinite list of good books.
 I don't want to say that you should read many books.
 Just read one book carefully.
-Whenevery you learn a theory, implement simulation code of it. **Implementing one thing is better than knowing one hundread theories.**
+Whenevery you learn a theory, implement simulation code of it. **Implementing one thing is better than knowing one hundred theories.**

 ##  <a name="Languages"></a>Languages